 Chinese restaurants pack the streets, giving you an amazing array of choices to sample the local fare.
 Make sure you try out some of the following dishes:

-- Hủ tiếu cá (fish noodle soup): thinly sliced snakehead fish is added to thick Chinese style noodles and a pork broth and topped with traditional Chinese spices, giving this dish a succulent and sweet flavour.
+- Hủ tiếu cá (fish noodle soup): thinly sliced snakehead fish is added to thick Chinese-style noodles and a pork broth and topped with traditional Chinese spices, giving this dish a succulent and sweet flavor.

 - Hủ tiếu sa tế (Chili paste noodle soup): this noodle dish, which originated from Teochew, China, combines 20 different herbs and spices with beef strips.
 Well worth a try if you like a good kick of chili!